Radio Al-Salam: Founders and Partners

 It is, or has been, financially supported by the Raoul-Follereau Foundation, the Crisis and Support Center of the French Ministry for Europe and Foreign Affairs, the French Development Agency and the Auvergne Rhône-Alpes region.

-Is is hosted in the offices of the Erbil-based Babylon Media Group.
+It is hosted in the offices of the Erbil-based Babylon Media Group.

 Since its creation, the radio station has been the subject of multiple reports by French media, including TV5 Monde and RFI.
 It will also be the subject of a film, directed by Frenchman Xavier de Lauzanne and scheduled for release in 2022.